Randle's double-double lifts Lakers to 103-93 win over Mavs - Philly

 TIP-INS

-Mavericks: Yogi Ferrell finished with 12 points off the bench. ...
-The Mavericks had a 17-7 advantage in points off turnovers.
+Mavericks: Ferrell finished with 12 points. .
+Dallas is 5-21 on the road against Western Conference teams. .
+The Mavericks finished with a 17-7 advantage in points off turnovers.

-Lakers: Rookie F Josh Hart, who has missed 14 games because of a broken finger on his left hand, could return Friday.
-Walton said Hart wanted to play against the Mavericks but was not medically cleared.
+Lakers: Los Angeles outscored Dallas 46-30 in the paint. .
+The Lakers had 25 assists on their 36 made baskets. .
+Rookie F Josh Hart, who has missed 14 games because of a broken finger on his left hand, could return Friday.
+Coach Luke Walton said Hart wanted to play against the Mavericks but was not medically cleared.

 UP NEXT